 Production incentives - Incentives can be offered to increase the amount of revenue that is earned from each kWh of electricity generated by paying a fixed higher rate or a top-up to the net export rate.
 In some cases this could include a payment for the renewable attributes of the generation.
-These include standard offer programs (such as BC Hydro's Standing Offer Program 71), feed-in tariffs (such as the Town of Banff's Solar Photovoltaic Production Incentive 72), and establishing utility- or municipal-sponsored REC markets (as is being considered by the City of Edmonton).
+These include standard offer programs (such as BC Hydro's Standing Offer Program45), feed-in tariffs (such as the Town of Banff's Solar Photovoltaic Production Incentive46), and establishing utility- or municipal- sponsored REC markets.